Assignment 02

 Step 3: Classify ♻️

-When the join takes hold, you will be able to apply symbology for civil parishes of Scotland based on the count field from the witchcraft csv.
+When the join takes hold, you will be able to apply symbology for civil parishes of Scotland based on the count field from the witchcraft spreadsheet.

 This is a chance for you to experiment with different kinds of classification methods.
 Which classification methods could you use to more effectively get your argument across, depending on your audience?